WGribaa/the-neural-network/README.md

 3. optimizers : currently available : SGD, RMSprop, Adagrad, Adadelta, Adam, Adamax, Nadam.
 By default, will test all of them.
 4. loss (functions) : check the available loss function here : https://keras.io/losses/ .
 By default, will test mean_squared_error_ and categorical_crossentropy.
 5. learning_rates : self-explanatory. by default : 0.00001, 0.0001 and 0.001.
+6. hidden_activation and output_activation : layers activation functions : check the available activation functions here : https://keras.io/activations/

 ### General informations :
 1. Works only for multi-categorical regular neural network (at the moment anyways).
 2. Needs tensorflow with keras, sklearn.metrics and pandas.
+3. The RnnTuner class can now store and makes the tuner parametrable.
-3. The main function, tune_params, return a pandas DataFrame with:
+4. Direct function still available : tune_params, which returns a pandas DataFrame with:
   - All (tuned or not) parameters.
   - The score for each combination.
   - The total time to process each combination.